spacetelescope/stis_cti/doc/qsg.rst

   pip install --upgrade --no-deps refstis pip install refstis

-After that, open a brand new AstroConda session (see above), and continue there.
 Create a working directory where the data will reside, and also create the necessary sub-directories.
 For example, our disk here is called ``/Users``, and the account is ``biretta``, and we might use the proposal number ``13542``,